neelkanthk/larapackboiler/README.md

 4. Run ``` composer dumpautoload ``` from your project root.

-5. Run
+5. Run following command to move the package assets, views, migrations, seeds and config files to your application.

     ```
-    php artisan vendor:publish to move the package assets, views, migrations, seeds and config files to your application.
+    php artisan vendor:publish
     ```

 6. That's it.
 You are ready to develop your package.